danbev/learning-v8/README.md

     $ pip install -U pyobjc

 #### Using a specific version of V8
+The instructions below work but it is also possible to create a soft link from chromium/src/v8 to local v8 repository and the build/test.

 So, we want to include our updated version of V8 so that we can verify that it builds correctly with our change to V8.
 While I'm not sure this is the proper way to do it, I was able to update DEPS in src (chromium) and set the v8 entry to git@github.com:danbev/v8.git@064718a8921608eaf9b5eadbb7d734ec04068a87: